openstack-archive/networking-calico/doc/source/index.rst

 desired fine-grained security policy between those workloads.
 Calico thus differs from most other Neutron backends, which use bridging and tunneling to simulate L2-level connectivity between the VMs attached to a Neutron network.

+Calico networks are primarily intended to be provisioned in advance by the cloud operator, rather than being created by and for a particular tenant.
+They all share the same address space, and there is automatic east-west reachability between different Calico networks, without any need for Neutron virtual routers.
+In other words, they are provider networks.

+Each VM's fixed IP can be

+Reachability to and from the outside world depends on whether and how the cloud operator provides connectivity between their compute servers and the Internet.
+In particular:

+- Each compute server needs a route (often its default route) to the Internet, for IP prefixes outside the data center.

+- The data center's border gateways need to have BGP speakers that peer with those on each compute server, so that they can route.

 Calico networks also differ semantically from (non-external) Neutron networks, but are arguably similar to external Neutron networks, in that